lwachowiak/xai-questions-dataset/README.md

 # Citation
 ```
 @article{wachowiak2025questions,
-  title={What Questions Should Robots be Able to Answer?
+  title={What Questions Should Robots Be Able to Answer?
 A Dataset of User Questions for Explainable Robotics},
   author={Wachowiak, Lennart and Coles, Andrew and Canal, Gerard and Celiktutan, Oya},
   journal={arXiv preprint},
   url={https://arxiv.org/abs/2510.16435},